CenterForOpenScience/COSDev/docs/osf/preprint_providers.rst

     {
         id: 'provider_id', // This must match the ID in the OSF Repo
+        domain: 'provider.org', // If not present, you must use http://localhost:5000/preprints/provider
         logoSharing: { // T
             path: '/assets/img/provider_logos/provider_id-sharing.png', // The path to the provider's sharing logo
             type: 'image/png', // The mime type of the image